casdoor/casdoor-website/docs/provider/oauth/Wechat.md

 ![wechat](/img/providers/OAuth/wechat.png)

+When configuring the WeChat provider, you can select a **SubType** to match your login scenario:

+- **Web** (default): For PC browser login with QR code scanning
+- **Mobile**: For mobile login within WeChat's built-in browser using OAuth authorization

+Both SubTypes use the same credentials but different OAuth endpoints.
+If you need both PC and mobile login, create two separate WeChat providers with different SubTypes.

 The WeChat provider offers two different sets of keypairs:

 - The first keypair (`Client ID`, `Client Secret`) is for the `WeChat Open Platform (微信开放平台)` and is designed for the PC login scenario.
 It allows you to display a QR code in the PC browser, which users can scan using the WeChat app on their mobile phone to sign in.